 Why You Should Seek Inpatient Treatment for Cocaine Addiction at Delta

 Cocaine abuse and addiction wreaks havoc on every aspect of a person’s life – including their views, behaviors, interactions, and the ability to understand the world.
-Coke abuse leads to a serious disruption in the person’s life and may progress to a point that their ability to function is limited.
+Coke abuse can have serious symptoms and may progress to a point that their ability to function is limited.

 When you first use cocaine, it may be a choice.
 Over time and with continued use, the substance can cause long-term changes in the brain’s reward system.
 When attempting to cut down, an individual may experience sudden depression and other withdrawal effects.
 Feeling unable to tolerate these symptoms, the individual feels forced into taking more cocaine.
 Thus, this behavior, which may have begun as a choice, is now out of your control.
 Coke controls you instead.
 This is one of the reasons that it is incredibly difficult to stop using coke without help and support.
 Delta’s skilled and compassionate staff can provide the support you need to begin your recovery so you can move towards a life that is filled with satisfaction and happiness.
 Most importantly, we can help you start to regain control over your world.

-At Delta we strive to be a beacon of light for the community.
+At Delta, we strive to be a beacon of light for the community.
 Our unique integration of medical care, behavioral health, psychological services, and substance abuse treatment provides the resources to enable us to care for all of your needs.
 We care for you as a person and are concerned with your well-being and quality of life.
 We are dedicated to providing our community with continuity of care consisting of a number of levels of treatments and intervention.
-Whether you need information, outpatient therapy, intensive outpatient options, or inpatient care we have a program to help you overcome your difficulties.
+Whether you need information, outpatient therapy, intensive outpatient options, or inpatient care we have treatment options to help you overcome your difficulties.

 Treatment for Cocaine Abuse at Delta

-Detoxification clinic – This program is designed to provide the most humane detox services for those who are either currently in active withdrawal or at risk for experiencing withdrawal symptoms.
+Detoxification center – This treatment option is designed to provide the most humane detox services for those who are either currently in active withdrawal or at risk for experiencing withdrawal symptoms.

 Family therapy – We know how importance healthy relationships are in the recovery process.
 Yet sometimes problems develop within family systems related to your substance use.
 We strongly encourage family and friends to take part in your recovery, and we help to restore damaged relationships and educate them about your illness, treatment, and next steps.
 We also help to establish strategies to help all members to support each other.